fverdugo/InplaceArrays.jl/docs/src/index.md

 ## The Functor interface

-Often, it is needed to implement types that need some scratch data (e.g., pre-allocating the output) to perform some operation.
-The question is, *where to store this data?* There are three main answers to this question: 1) store the data in the type as part of its state, 2) allocate the scratch data each time the operation is performed, and 3) the user allocates and passes the scratch data when needed.
+Often, it is needed to implement functions that need some scratch data (e.g., pre-allocating the output).
+The question is, *where to store this data?* There are three main answers to this question: 1) store the data in the function object as part of its state, 2) allocate the scratch data each time the operation is performed, and 3) the user allocates and passes the scratch data when needed.
 Clearly, 1) it is not save if several calls to the operation are using the same scratch data